mimi1981/GEOL0013_Python_Practical/README.md

 - Compare with local and global CO2 levels
 - Apply higher level statistics (spectral analysis)
 - Attempt a forecast
+- Compare results between different reanalysis
+- Provide some brief text to put your results in context
+- Provide references for your region of interest

+Please upload your jupyter notebook on Moodle for Thursday 27/2.
+You will be marked (10% of module) on clarity of presentation, relevant and concise literature, and of course your code should be running without issues.

 ## Authors